 Viktorija Ignataviciute: Not big in posts, but this time it’s ok!

-So here I am in Athens , new challenges, new job, new special people.
+So here I am in Athens, with new challenges, a new job, and new special people.
 Areti Vassou is definitely one of those very significant persons in my life.
 She’s experienced, smart, professional, wise, kind, caring and most of all – inspiring. 🌹👭

 P.S. even got my first quotes image 😸 Almost Paulo Coelho, just a bit younger and prettier (which is all obviously temporary) ✌